 Why do People Think Parenting Is Hard?

 You can probably relate if you’re a parent.
 If you don’t have children but want to understand what parents go through, this piece is for you.

 Hours parents spend

 The hours were the most challenging thing for parents to adjust when they first became a parent.
 Before having children, you enjoyed babysitting and caring for other people’s children.
 But until you have your children, you realize how much time parenting requires.

 During the first year of a child’s life, he or she is entirely reliant on you 24 hours a day.
 The constant need and never-ending demands may devastate you during the first year of having a child.

 You’ll realize that parenting is a 24-hour profession with no breaks or vacations.
 Even when your children are asleep, at school, or away on a date, you are concerned about them.
 Your mind is constantly in parent mode.

 Many of us despise tears.
 Regardless of how much you despise it, you must do all in your power to keep your children from crying.
 It sometimes appears as though they have struck a pact to take turns slowly torturing you with the constant noise of screaming.

 Sometimes they all weep at the same time.
-If you have multiple children, they may all scream at the same time.
+If you have multiple children, they may all scream at the same time you should manage your temper tantrum.
 Sometimes, a situation makes you give up and walk away.